CDPTechnologies/JavascriptCDPClient/README.rst

     notificationListener - Object returning two functions: applicationAcceptanceRequested(studio.api.Request) and credentialsRequested(studio.api.Request).
       Function applicationAcceptanceRequested must return a Promise of void.
 Can be used to popup system use notification message and ask for confirmation to continue.
       Function credentialsRequested must return a Promise of dictionary containing 'Username' and 'Password' as keys for authentication.

+    autoConnect - Tries to reconnect once disconnected.
+By default is enabled.

 - Returns